MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/cm-sales-order-credit-holds.md

 ### Overdue amount

-Select **Overdue Amount** if the blocking rule applies to customers with overdue amounts.
+Open the **Overdue Amount** tab if the blocking rule applies to customers with overdue amounts.
 1. Select the range of customer that this rule is **Valid for**.
    - Select **Table** if the rule applies to a specific customer.
    - Select **Group** if the rule is applied at the Customer group level.